echo2echo/Perl-Search-Replace/README.md

      $ ./search_replace.pl

 Also, here is a perl one liner with basically the same functionality as search_replace.pl.
 It works in the current directory and all sub directories.
-The command below replaces text on all html files (*.html)
+The command below replaces text on .html, .htm and .shtml files (*.*htm*)

 Be careful out there!

-      $ perl -p -i -e 's/mispeled/misspelled/g' `find ./ -name "*.html"`
+      $ perl -p -i -e 's/mispeled/misspelled/g' `find ./ -name "*.*htm*"`